StarvinXarvin/Dialogue-System/README.md

 Something that would work better for more extensive dialogue systems with more intricate connections and stage progressions would be actual tree data types composed of nodes with parent, child and siblings that can be traveled more easily.
 With a small dialogue like this, a switch works fine and is faster to do, but on the long term, perhaps a tree would be the wisest option.
 Another thing that is worth noting is that the progress stage and the dialogue that is currently set in the sentenceQueue could be saved in a .xml file so that the progress is kept once you close and reopen the program.
+### Small issues
+* "firstOption" should be deleted in the CleanUp of DialogueManager.cpp
+* Dialogues are set to pointers, but should be set as regular dialogues to prevent memory leaks

 ## WEBGOGRAPHY